Welcome to the Earl’s Court Community Trust

 Can you figure out who did it, where, and with what before the final reveal?

-Gather your friends, book your tickets, and don’t miss this brilliant night of mystery and mayhem — it would be a crime not to!
+Gather your friends, book your tickets, — it would be a crime not to!

 Fundraiser for the Earlscourtiers Costume Fund!